spantaleev/matrix-docker-ansible-deploy/README.md

 [Installation](docs/README.md) (upgrades) and some maintenance tasks are automated using [Ansible](https://www.ansible.com/) (see [our Ansible guide](docs/ansible.md)).

+## Self-hosting or SaaS

+This Ansible playbook tries to make self-hosting and maintaining a Matrix server fairly easy.
+Still, running any service smoothly requires knowledge, time and effort.

+If you like the [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) spirit of this Ansible playbook, but prefer to put the responsibility on someone else, you can also [get a managed Matrix server from etke.cc](https://etke.cc/) - a service built on top of this Ansible playbook, which can help you run a Matrix server with ease.

+If you like learning and experimentation, but would rather reduce future maintenance effort, you can even go for a hybrid approach - self-hosting manually using this Ansible playbook at first and then transferring server maintenance to etke.cc at a later time.

 ## Supported services

 Using this playbook, you can get the following list of services configured on your server.
 Basically, this playbook aims to get you up-and-running with all the necessities around Matrix, without you having to do anything else.